dominiek/moonfish-app/README.md

+_Disclaimer: This is experimental work in progress.
+Do not use this in any production ICOs yet._

-# Auction App for ICOs
+# Moonfish App

+Moonfish is an open source platform for doing Token Sales and Initial Coin Offerings (ICOs).

 ## Install Dependencies